alpha-unito/swirlc/README.md

 Note that all the target locations need to have the Python interpreter installed.

+## Case studies

+In this [artifact](https://zenodo.org/records/12523000), we describe how users can rely on swirlc to reproduce the 1000 Genomes workflow experiment.

 ## SWIRL Team

 Iacopo Colonnelli <iacopo.colonnelli@unito.it> (Designer and maintainer)